Find the odd man out. 41, 43, 47, 53, 61, 71, 73, 81

 In the following questions four alternatives are given for the idiom/phrase italicised and underlined in the sentence.
 Choose the alternative which best expresses the meaning of idiom/phrase.

-Choose the correct sentence as per the directions given above.
+Choose the sentence as per the directions given above.

 Total number of questions : 20